-After you file a petition for Chapter 13 bankruptcy and create a repayment plan with assistance from your lawyer, a trustee will schedule a meeting called a 341 Meeting of Creditors.
-The purpose of this meeting is for your creditors to voice any objections they have with the plan and clarify any terms of the repayment agreement they may not understand.
+After you file a petition for Chapter 13 bankruptcy and create a repayment plan with assistance from your lawyer, a trustee will schedule a 341 Meeting of Creditors.
+The purpose of this meeting is for your creditors to voice any objections they have to the plan.
+Plus, here they can clarify any terms of the debt relief repayment agreement they may not understand.

 Why You Need a Chapter 13 Bankruptcy Attorney to Handle Creditor Objections